gajus/eslint-plugin-jsdoc/.README/rules/check-types.md

-So, for optimal compatibility with TypeScript (especially since TypeScript tools can be used on plain JavaScript with JSDoc), we are now requiring this TypeScript approach by default (if you set `object` type `preferredTypes` in TypeScript mode, the defaults will not apply).
+So, for optimal compatibility with TypeScript (especially since TypeScript tools can be used on plain JavaScript with JSDoc), we are now requiring this TypeScript approach by default in non-"typescript" mode (if you set `object` type `preferredTypes` in TypeScript mode, the defaults will not apply).

+However, for "typescript" mode, a still better choice exists—using index signatures such as `{[key: string]: string}` or using a more precise shorthand object syntax (e.g., `{a: string, b: number}`).
+This is superior for TypeScript because the likes of `Object<string, number>` is not useable in native TypeScript syntax, even if it is allowed within JSDoc.

 Basically, for primitives, we want to define the type as a primitive, because that's what we use in 99.9% of cases.
 For everything else, we use the type